graphile/graphile.github.io/src/pages/postgraphile/extending-raw.md

 You can extend PostGraphile's GraphQL schema by adding plugins before or after the default plugins.
 You may even opt to replace the entire list of plugins used to build the schema.
-Graphile Build plugins are built on top of the [GraphQL reference JS implementation](http://graphql.org/graphql-js/), so it is recommended that you have familiarity with that before attempting to write your own plugins.
+Graphile Engine plugins are built on top of the [GraphQL reference JS implementation](http://graphql.org/graphql-js/), so it is recommended that you have familiarity with that before attempting to write your own plugins.